datacamp-content-public/courses-handling-missing-data-with-imputations-in-r/slides/chapter_1_25e3bda2b8a26bbfb2f6c8fdafeb3eca.md

 # print number of available cores
 detectCores()

+[1] 4
 ```

 `@script`
-Fortunately, in order to make your imputation job a bit more efficient, you may want to utilize parallel processing, using multiple cores (also known as CPUs) available within your local machine.
-Again, the impact of this may vary by machine.
+Parallel processing allows you to use multiple cores, or CPUs, within your local machine.
+Again, the availability and performance will vary by machine - but the concept is still the same.

-A simple function from the 'parallel' package known as 'detectCores()' will allow you to determine how many cores you have at your disposal.
+To get started, first use a function called 'detectCores()' from the 'parallel' package.
+This will allow you to determine how many cores you have at your disposal.
 In this example, we have 4 cores to work with.

 ---